 If you know your dog has swallowed some water that you suspect is toxic …

 Caution: If your dog has a seizure or is unconscious, don’t give either hydrogen peroxide or charcoal.
 He needs to be able to swallow the liquids.
+(You can use the homeopathic remedies – just tuck the pellets into his cheek as described in the Dry Dose instructions.)

 #1 Immediately give hydrogen peroxide to induce vomiting.